 Western Password Policy

 The Western password policy is intended to enforce passwords which are more difficult for the hacker community to crack or decode.
-Although you can change the password yourself, it must adhere to a number of conditions.
-Currently these include:
+Although you can change your password yourself, it must adhere to a number of conditions.
+Currently these conditions include:

 Passwords Must Not Contain